 But summer squash, zucchini, cucumbers are best and cheapest from June through August.
 Spaghetti squash is in season in August and September.
 Cabbage, Brussel sprouts, and cauliflower are in season in the late fall in early spring.

 Don’t Forget About the Farmers Market

 Your Keto recipes need to include high quality veggies.
-Our local grocery store is great for produce but in the summer we have a local farmers market, and a roadside stands.
+Our local grocery store is okay for produce, but in the summer we have a local farmers market, and roadside stands.